Follow @scope_views

 Mars

-On a recent session comparing various scopes on Mars at opposition and some other extended sessions here and in the US, the FC-100DC gave excellent views of Mars with no false colour, softness or the red blur often found with ED doublets, just excellent contrast and albedo-marking detail.
+On a recent session comparing various scopes on Mars at the 2022 opposition, the FC-100DC gave excellent views with no false colour, softness or the red blur often found with ED doublets, just excellent contrast and albedo-marking detail.

 Of all the scopes we used during the comparison session, the FC-100DC gave the best views.
 We speculated this was because the temperature was dropping fast and the larger telescopes with their larger glass masses and cells – A Tak’ FSQ-106 and Mewlon 210 alongside an LZOS 123/780 – couldn’t keep up.
 I mention this because smaller doublets often make the best of tough conditions.